Homeowner content is free. We may earn a commission when you click links through our site. Advertiser Disclosure

 Options For Changing This Sound For Halloween, 4th July & More

 Unfortunately you can’t currently change the external Ring doorbell sound: this just isn’t a feature that Ring offer.
-Whether they’ll offer this feature in the future or not remains to be seen, but Marley (who works for Ring) did say the following in November 2019 when someone asked them on the Ring community forums:
+Whether they’ll offer this feature in the future or not remains to be seen, but Marley (who works for Ring) did say the following when someone asked them on the Ring community forums:

 At this time you cannot change the tone that sounds from your Doorbell’s speaker when the button is pushed… This sounds like an excellent feature request, in which we’ve seen other neighbors share interest in such a feature as well!
 Consider this shared with the team.